MicrosoftDocs/appcenter-docs/styleguide/template.md

 - Use action verbs that are specific, such as develop, buy, build, troubleshoot.
 No -ing words.
 - No small words - don't include a, and, the, in, or, etc.
 - Must be in Markdown and use the .md file extension.
 - Keep file names reasonably short.
-They are part of the URL for your articles.
+They're part of the URL for your articles.

 ## Headings